 The MCPER Evaluation Team has joined a new initiative, funded by a $5 million federal grant from the Institute for Education Sciences, to create the first actionable research foundation to support disabled student experiences and achievement after high school.

 The National Disability Center for Student Success was launched in August and is housed at the Texas Center for Equity Promotion within the UT Austin College of Education.
-The new center provides research and strategies to help colleges, universities, and training centers build their capacity to support millions of disabled students through improving inclusion in higher education programs, boosting degree completion, and increasing workforce readiness.
+The new center provides research and strategies to help colleges, universities, and training centers build their capacity to support millions of disabled students through improving participation in higher education programs, boosting degree completion, and increasing workforce readiness.